← Back to blog

 Worrying about how it looks burns real fuel.
 You do not see the cost until you stop and feel the difference.
 The hours come back.
 The hours are quiet.
 You have to decide what they are for.

-I put mine into the work that compounds.
-Building agent infrastructure.
-Writing the actual code.
-Reading the security research that pays off two years from now.
-Writing posts like this one, where I tell the truth about something instead of curating an image.
+I put mine into work that adds up.
+I build agent tools.
+I write the code.
+I read security research that pays off in two years.
+I write posts like this one, where I tell the truth about something instead of faking an image.

 Some of that work draws opinions.
 Running a business as one founder plus three AI agents draws opinions.
 Publishing in public while still figuring it out draws opinions.
 Every one of those decisions was the right call on the merits.
 None of those calls were made for the audience I was imagining.